aisingapore/TagUI/README.md

 Enhancements|feel free to review and suggest new features

 # Cheat Sheet
-### STEPS
+### STEPS DESCRIPTION
-- [XPath method](http://www.w3schools.com/xml/xpath_intro.asp) is used to check for elements on webpage (robust for identification)
+- TA.Gui auto-waits for a webpage element to appear and interacts with it as soon as it appears
+- Element identifier can be auto-recorded using TA.Gui Chrome extension, or found from web browser
-- TA.Gui auto-checks XPath in this order - full-xpath, full-css, id, name, class, title, text()
+- TA.Gui auto-checks [identifier XPath](http://www.w3schools.com/xml/xpath_intro.asp) in this order - full-xpath, full-css, id, name, class, title, text()

 Step|Parameters (separator in bold)|Purpose
 :---|:-----------------------------|:------